 On the second line and third lines of Figure 11, it is easy to see the four beats or three beats in the measures.
 Measures are to be helpful in phrasing and feeling, not a device that makes music harder to learn.
 Look at an excerpt from the Dave Brubeck classic “Take Five.”

 The time signature, the different kinds of rests, the sharp and natural signs are all unnecessary when using the NUME methodology and the beats are actually visible, and the measures can be split in a way that can actually help the reader decipher this complex rhythm.
 Triplets, as shown in Figure 12, and grace notes can still use traditional notation.
 Directional indicators like DS al Coda can still be used or replaced by English terminology.

 Finally, a section of a contemporary work by Sir Paul McCartney is displayed below, with right and left hand separation.
 The left hand's four beats in each measure are clearly visible and the syncopation of the right hand is more perceptible than with today's Western transcription methodology.

 The NUME methodology is not intended to replace current Western music transcription, but its ease of learning and viewing certainly make it a viable alternative and a valuable addition to the current means of expressing music for all to enjoy.

-Below, you will see the complete tutorial for NUME (the New Understanding of Musical Expression) note transcribing.
+On the following page you will see the complete, one-page tutorial for NUME (the New Understanding of Musical Expression) note transcribing.
 You will not need to spend months memorizing rules, and exceptions to those rules, to be able to understand how to read and write in the NUME methodology.
 Helping the musician means simplifying the enormous amount of confusion that the current Western method of note transcribing has caused and clarifying the way melodies and chords are constructed and used.
 You can see more examples on my music page.
 Click here to go now.